 Screen Time comes to macOS

 One of Apple's most impactful changes to iOS 12 was Screen Time, an app that tracks your iPhone or iPad usage time and offers insights into the trends.
-This functionality will come to macOS with Catalina with a new “One more minute” feature, which gives you more time to save your work or finish up a game.
+This functionality will not only come to macOS with Catalina, but also feature a new “One more minute” feature, which gives you more time to save your work or finish up a game.

-This information will be synced across your iPhone and and iPad, giving you a complete profile of how often you stare at your collective screens and guidance on what to do with that information.
+This information will be synced across your iPhone and iPad, giving you a complete profile of how often you stare at your collective screens as well as guidance on what to do with that information.
 The feature will also include parental controls on time spent using a Mac as well as with whom children are able to communicate with.

 Project Catalyst – is this Marzipan?

-It appears that what was formerly referred to in rumors and leaks as "Project Marzipan," Apple's master plan for bringing more apps from the iPhone and iPad to the Mac, is now known as Project Catalyst.
-For developers, it all seems to start with simply checking off a box within the Xcode app in macOS 10.15 Catalina.
+It appears that what was formerly referred to in rumors and leaks as "Project Marzipan," Apple's master plan to bring more apps from the iPhone and iPad to the Mac, is now known as Project Catalyst.
+For developers, it all seems to start with simply ticking off a box within the Xcode app in macOS 10.15 Catalina.

-Once that is done, a series of new features and protocols become available to the app in the development phase, from which the developer can choose to add to their apps – presumably with additional coding.
-However, it appears to be rather seamless and speedy, with even Twitter using the tool to quickly bring its native app back to macOS from iOS.
+A series of new features and protocols then become available to the app in the development phase, from which the developer can choose to add to their apps – presumably with additional yet lighter coding.
+It seems to make the process rather seamless and speedy, with even Twitter using the tool to quickly bring its native app back to macOS from iOS.

 Other fun improvements

 Safari browser will have a new startup page that uses Siri Suggestions to surface commonly visited websites, bookmarks, iCloud tabs and more.

 Mail will allow users to block messages from senders, mute message threads from issuing push notifications and send unsubscribe requests from within the app to mailing list providers.